YeaminSarder/chip-8/readme.md

 Usage: chip8 [OPTIONS] ROM
 Emulate the chip8 ROM

   -d, --debug-level=LEVEL  set debug level to LEVEL. default 1.
                            0  -> disable
                            >0 -> show registers
                            >2 -> show callstack on return
   -f, --fps=NUM            limits the framerate of emulation to NUM; default 60.
                            set to 0 for no framerate limit.
   -h, --help               show this help
+  -m, --inputmap=MAP       MAP must be exactly 16 characters. default 0123456789abcdef
+                           You can use these characters as key intead of 0x0-0xf
 ```

 Note: this repo does not provide chip8 roms. you can find them in [this](https://github.com/kripod/chip8-roms) repo.